rainlanguage/rain-protocol/README.md

 The [Balancer documentation](https://docs.balancer.finance/) is the best reference for more details on how this works.

+### RedeemableERC20Pool

+The Balancer functionality is wrapped by the `RedeemableERC20Pool` contract.

+This contract exposes a constructor and `init` so that the `Trust` contract can treat the Balancer weight calculations and setup as a 'black box'.

+This means that the pool tokens created during the initialization of the Balancer LBP _are owned by the `RedeemableERC20Pool` and never touch either the `Trust` nor a TV controlled wallet directly.

+The `exit` method on the `RedeemableERC20Pool` is callable only by the owner (the `Trust`, not TV) and only after the unblock block exists.

+## Trust

+The `Trust` contract is what the TV wallet deploys and implements "can't be evil".

+The only things that TV can do that the general public cannot for a given pool:

+- Construct it with the base parameters such as the reserve, ratios and initial marketcap
+- _Provide_ the initial reserve token that will be split according to the book ratio between the pool and the redeem phase
+- Initialize the unblock block
+- Recover pool funds + proceeds of the token sale + unclaimed tokens after the unblock block exists

+TV never touches any token minting (neither the pool tokens nor the redeemable tokens) or redemption directly (other than how the general public can).

+The `Trust` exposes its own `exit` method that forwards to the `RedeemableERC20Pool` and then transfers the total reserve token ( proceeds of trading + redemption of remaining token stock ) as a lump sump back to the TV wallet that owns the `Trust`.

+The trust exposes the addresses of its various components as public so each can be viewed and interacted with according to its own public methods.

 ## Risk mitigation

+### Audits && optimisations

+__These contracts are NOT audited.__

+__These contracts are NOT gas optimised.__

+__There have been NO simulations designed or run.__

+The details documented here:

+- Are based on a pre-audit code implementation
+- Have low-medium automated test coverage that demonstrates basic mechanics non-exhuastively
+- Are subject to change in the face of a security challenge, deployment blocker or other Good Idea

+### Iterative value locked and accrued

+The intent is to deploy many iterations of this code, each with a relatively small reserve so that the basic mechanics can be battle tested with capped risk for each iteration.

+Each iteration has a fixed point after which all tokens are frozen and (barring some critical bug) pro-rata redeemable for at least the value of the underlying reserve asset.

+The bootstrap-distribute-redeem-reboot lifecycle provides a natural safety net against exploits and entry point for future functionality without an ever-growing honey pot to secure behind a single code deploy.

 ### Stuck AMM